yashdeep97/HugoBlog/content/post/week3.md

 ### Saving the edits to the different pages
 This task was a bit tough for me and I had to put in a lot of thought as to how I would implement it.
-There are two feasible options:
+There were two feasible options:

 1. Get the values from the submitted form and the contents of the pages to be edited.
 Then use a custom function to edit the page contents according to the submitted values.